storm-platform/storm-execution-reana/INSTALL.rst

 Installation
 ============

-storm-reprozip is on PyPI so all you need is:
+storm-job-reana is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install storm-reprozip
+   $ pip install storm-job-reana